Email FacebookTwitterMenu burgerClose thin

 Restrictions on brokers also vary.
 For instance, California is one of several states that differs from the rest by not allowing brokers to take standard examinations and use universal forms when registering with the securities agency.
 In these states, registrants and test-takers have to use varieties unique to the state.

 Not all securities are subject to the same requirements set by blue sky laws.
-In many states, for instance, private offerings of securities are not subject to the same state registration requirements as public offerings.
+In many states, private offerings of securities are not subject to the same state registration requirements as public offerings.
 However, these exempted offerings still have to follow the SEC rules for private offerings.
 And, depending on the state, rules may call for other filings and restrictions for private offerings.

 Blue Sky Laws and Venture Capital Funds